felipetappata/datos-final/README.md

 This project replicates the Monte Carlo Simulations from Section 3 of Sadoon et al. (2019).

-**Note: This respository will be archived on 2025-08-14 or afterwards.**
+**Note: This repository will be archived on 2025-08-14 or afterwards.**

 ## Instructions